AncientMystic/TheBrain/README.md

 - Tesseract OCR (optional, for scanned PDFs)
 - LM Studio running locally (or on a network) with at least one LLM and embedding model loaded.
 - (Optional) ONNX Runtime and Hugging Face Hub for the fast NER extractor.
+- (Optional) Recoll with Python API installed (for full‑text search).

 ### Install Dependencies